Source: European Medicines Agency (EU) Revision Year: 2025 Publisher: Sanofi Winthrop Industrie, 82 avenue Raspail, 94250 Gentilly, France

 Nirsevimab demonstrated in vitro binding to immobilised human FcγRs (FcγRI, FcγRIIA, FcγRIIB, and FcγRIII) and equivalent neutralising activity compared to parental monoclonal antibodies, IG7 and IG7-TM (Fc region modified to reduce FcR binding and effector function).
 In a cotton rat model of RSV infection, IG7 and IG7-TM exhibited comparable dose-dependent reduction in RSV replication in the lungs and nasal turbinates, strongly suggesting that protection from RSV infection is dependent on nirsevimab neutralisation activity rather than Fc-mediated effector function.

 Escape variants were selected following three passages in cell culture of RSV A2 and B9320 strains in the presence of nirsevimab.
-Recombinant RSV A variants that showed reduced susceptibility to nirsevimab included those with identified substitutions N67I+N208Y (103-fold).
+Recombinant RSV A variants that showed reduced susceptibility to nirsevimab included those with identified substitutions N67I+N208Y (103-fold as compared to reference).
 Recombinant RSV B variants that showed reduced susceptibility to nirsevimab included those with identified substitutions N208D (>90,000-fold), N208S (>24,000-fold), K68N+N201S (>13,000-fold), or K68N+N208S (>90,000-fold).
 All resistance-associated substitutions identified among neutralisation escape variants were located in the nirsevimab binding site (amino acids 62-69 and 196-212) and were shown to reduce binding affinity to RSV F protein.

-In MELODY and MEDLEY, no subject with medically attended RSV lower respiratory tract infection (MA RSV LRTI) had an RSV isolate containing nirsevimab resistance-associated substitutions in any treatment group.
+In MELODY, MEDLEY and MUSIC, no subject with medically attended RSV lower respiratory tract infection (MA RSV LRTI) had an RSV isolate containing nirsevimab resistance-associated substitutions in any treatment group.

-In D5290C00003 (subjects who received a single dose of 50 mg nirsevimab irrespective of weight at time of dosing), 2 of 25 subjects in the nirsevimab group with MA RSV LRTI had an RSV isolate containing nirsevimab resistance-associated substitutions (RSV A: 0 of 11 subjects and RSV B: 2 of 14 subjects).
+In D5290C00003 (subjects who received a single dose of 50 mg nirsevimab irrespective of weight at time of dosing), 2 of 40 subjects in the nirsevimab group with MA RSV LRTI had an RSV isolate containing nirsevimab resistance-associated substitutions.
 No subjects in the placebo group had an RSV isolate containing nirsevimab resistance-associated substitution.
 Recombinant RSV B variants harbouring the identified I64T+K68E+I206M+Q209R (>447.1-fold) or N208S (>386.6-fold) F protein sequence variations in the nirsevimab binding site conferred reduced susceptibility to nirsevimab neutralisation.

 Nirsevimab retained activity against recombinant RSV harbouring palivizumab resistance-associated substitutions identified in molecular epidemiology studies and in neutralisation escape variants of palivizumab.
 It is possible that variants resistant to nirsevimab could have cross-resistance to other monoclonal antibodies targeting the F protein of RSV.

-The efficacy and safety of nirsevimab were evaluated in two randomised, double-blind, placebo controlled multicentre trials (D5290C00003 [Phase IIb] and MELODY [Phase III]) for the prevention of RSV LRTI in term and preterm infants (GA ≥29 weeks) entering their first RSV season.
-Safety and pharmacokinetics of nirsevimab were also evaluated in a randomised, double-blind, palivizumab-controlled multicentre trial (MEDLEY [Phase II/III]) in infants GA <35 weeks at higher risk for severe RSV disease, including extremely preterm infants (GA <29 weeks) and infants with chronic lung disease of prematurity, or haemodynamically significant congenital heart disease, entering their first RSV season.
+The efficacy and safety of nirsevimab were evaluated in two randomised, double-blind, placebo controlled multicentre trials (D5290C00003 [Phase IIb] and MELODY [Phase III]) for the prevention of MA RSV LRTI in term and preterm infants (GA ≥29 weeks) entering their first RSV season.
+Safety and pharmacokinetics of nirsevimab were also evaluated in a randomised, double-blind, palivizumab-controlled multicentre trial (MEDLEY [Phase II/III]) in infants GA <35 weeks at higher risk for severe RSV disease, including extremely preterm infants (GA <29 weeks) and infants with chronic lung disease of prematurity, or haemodynamically significant congenital heart disease, entering their first RSV season and children with chronic lung disease of prematurity or haemodynamically significant congenital heart disease entering their second RSV season.
+Safety and pharmacokinetics of nirsevimab were also evaluated in an open-label, uncontrolled, single dose multicentre trial (MUSIC [Phase II]) in immunocompromised infants and children ≤24 months of age.

-The trials excluded infants with a history of chronic lung disease/bronchopulmonary dysplasia or congenital heart disease (except for infants with uncomplicated congenital heart disease).
+The trials excluded infants with a history of chronic lung disease of prematurity/bronchopulmonary dysplasia or haemodynamically significant congenital heart disease (except for infants with uncomplicated congenital heart disease).
 Demographic and baseline characteristics were comparable between the nirsevimab and placebo group in both trials.

 The efficacy of nirsevimab in term and preterm infants (GA ≥29 weeks) entering their first RSV season against MA RSV LRTI, MA RSV LRTI with hospitalisation and very severe MA RSV LRTI are shown in Table 2.

 Table 2.
-Efficacy in term and preterm infants against MA RSV LRTI, MA RSV LRTI with hospitalisation and very severe MA RSV LRTI through 150 days post dose, D5290C00003 and MELODY:
+Efficacy in term and preterm infants against MA RSV LRTI, MA RSV LRTI with hospitalisation and very severe MA RSV LRTI through 150 days post dose, D5290C00003 and MELODY (Primary cohort):

 Group | Treatment | N | Incidence % (n) | Efficacya (95% CI) |